Analog Devices Introduces Industry’s Lowest Power Complete

 Modem IC for Process Control Applications

 Feb.
 28, 2012 13:00 UTC

-in process control applications such as smart sensors and
+in process control applications such as smart sensors and factory automation

-compliant with the HART Communication Protocol, which is the global standard for sending and receiving digital information across
+the global standard for sending and receiving digital information across

 analog wires between smart devices and control or monitoring systems.

 for HART Communication and is compliance registered with the